-Its really a trick question to answer and I will try my best to give the exact answer.
+It’s a trick question to answer, and I will try my best to give an appropriate response.

-As far I know, universities don’t verify the bank balance statement that is sent along with the application for graduate school admission.
-Bank Statement is valid for 6 months from the date it was issued.
+As far I know, colleges and universities don’t verify the bank balance statement that is sent along with the application for graduate school admission.
+It should be noted that bank statements are valid for six months from the date of issuance.

-Some universities require very large tuition graduate tuition fee and when converted to local currency, it a very big amount to show as proof.
+Some universities fees are high.
+So, they expect to see a bank balance regarding $80,000 require very high graduate school tuition fees and when converted to local currency, it is even a larger amount to show as proof.

 F-1 Student Visa Canceled